grafana/grafana/docs/sources/enterprise/_index.md

 To purchase or obtain a trial license contact the Grafana Labs [Sales Team](https://grafana.com/contact?about=support&topic=Grafana%20Enterprise).

-## Activate an Enterprise License
+## Activate an Enterprise license

 Follow these steps to activate your Grafana Enterprise license:

-**1. Download your license file**
+### 1. Download your license file

    To download your Grafana Enterprise license, log in to your [Grafana Cloud Account](https://grafana.com) and go to your **Org Profile**.
 In the side menu there is a section for Grafana Enterprise licenses.
 At the bottom of the license details page there is **Download Token** link that will download the *license.jwt* file containing your license.

-**2. Add your license file to a Grafana instance**
+### 2. Add your license file to a Grafana instance

    There are two different ways to add the license file to a Grafana instance:

-   * Option 1: Upload the license file through the Grafana Server Administrator page
+   - Option 1: Upload the license file through the Grafana Server Administrator page

      Sign in as a Server Administrator.
 Navigate to **Server Admin > Upgrade** within Grafana, click on **Upload license token file**, select your license file, and upload it.

-   * Option 2: Place the *license.jwt* file in Grafana's data folder.
+   - Option 2: Place the *license.jwt* file in Grafana's data folder.

      This is usually located at `/var/lib/grafana` on Linux systems.